observIQ/nanojack/README.md

 Logger opens or creates the logfile on first Write.
 If the file exists, nanojack will rotate that file and open a new one.

-Whenever a write would cause the current log file exceed MaxLines megabytes, the current file is closed, renamed, and a new log file created with the original name.
+Whenever a write would cause the current log file exceed MaxLines, the current file is closed, renamed, and a new log file created with the original name.
 Thus, the filename you give Logger is always the "current" log file.